Year of entry 2023

 Discovery modules are available in all years of your degree, as long as you are taking enough credits of your own subject for that year.

-Our courses in Computer Science, Computer Science with Artificial Intelligence and Computer Science with High-Performance Graphics and Games Engineering share a common first year, which focuses on the fundamentals of programming and the mathematical principles that underpin computer science.
+Our courses in Computer Science MEng, BSc, Computer Science BSc, Computer Science with Artificial Intelligence BSc, Computer Science with Artificial Intelligence MEng, BSc and Computer Science with High-Performance Graphics and Games Engineering share a common first year, which focuses on the fundamentals of programming and the mathematical principles that underpin computer science.
 This gives you the flexibility to switch easily between the three courses if you choose, until the end of your first year.

 Year 2 allows you to deepen and broaden your knowledge of computer science, with core modules introducing you to topics such as artificial intelligence and developing your understanding of algorithms and operating systems.